-University of Limerick President Professor Kerstin Mey was “delighted” to announce the commencement of works on the University of Limerick City Centre campus this Monday.
+University of Limerick President Professor Kerstin Mey has announced the start of works on the University of Limerick City Centre campus this Monday.

-This collaborative project between UL, the County Council and Limerick City is only the very beginning of the development of the University of Limerick City Centre Campus using just a small section of the existing building.
+This is only the very beginning of the development of the University of Limerick City Centre Campus using just a small section of the existing building.

 It is hoped that these initial works in the first phase will be completed by October 2021 and that spaces will be provided for the following: